stephenelf/MarvelWithContacts/README.md

 and order them all alphabetically.
 Each row shows name, phone (if applies) and avatar.

-This app is using Dagger2, RxJava2, RxContacts, Glide and Room.
+This app is using Dagger2, RxJava2, RxContacts, Butterknife, Glide and Room.